-The mission of the Food Recovery and Access working group is to increase recovery of, equitable access to and advocacy for more healthful food for Montgomery County residents.
-We will do this by building the capacity of food-related organizations, reducing food waste, and integrating efforts of County non-profit, community, business, and government stakeholders.
+The mission of the Food Recovery and Access working group is to support the increased recovery of, equitable access to and advocacy for more healthful food for Montgomery County residents.
+We will do this by working with the Food Council leadership to build capacity of food assistance organizations, amplify the work of Community Food Rescue, and integrate local and regional efforts into the work of community, non-profit, business and government stakeholders.

 Our goals include:

 - Increase access to nutritious, locally-produced food in Communities of Limited Access

 - Implement initiatives to address food access issues

 - Develop and post information about organizations, non-profits, county offices, and other entities with programs that address food access issues

 - Raise awareness of local and regional recovery efforts and build capacity of recovery organizations to address community needs

 Food Assistance Resource Directory – We are creating a comprehensive list of all current hunger relief